jlord/old-site/about.md

 ![chemex](assets/chemex-round.png)

 I am a developer and designer at [GitHub](http://www.github.com/about).
-I made my way here via open government development at [Code for America](http://codeforamerica.org/), urban design at the City of [Boston's Redevelopment Authority](http://www.bostonredevelopmentauthority.org/) and architecture in Atlanta and [Georgia Tech](http://www.coa.gatech.edu/).
+I made my way here via open government development at [Code for America](http://codeforamerica.org/), urban design at the [City of Boston's Redevelopment Authority](http://www.bostonredevelopmentauthority.org/) and architecture in Atlanta and [Georgia Tech](http://www.coa.gatech.edu/).
 It all makes perfect sense.

 I [develop in the open](http://www.github.com/jlord) and try to [share](/blog) what I learn.
-My work from life before web development can be found [here](http://jlord.us/hello/).
+My portfolio from life before web development can be found [here](http://jlord.herokuapp.com/hello).

 I hail from the [heart of Georgia](http://www.13wmaz.com) but for now I live in Portland, Oregon.
 I love open source, JavaScript & Node.js, and stories of Tudor England.